Mari1yng/MM/README.md

 1. Logging into GitHub
 2. Picking malc-u/memoryCardGame repository for the list of repositories
 3. Selecting Settings - from menu items on the top of the page (top, right hand corner)
-4. Scrolling dow to the GitHub Pages section
+4. Scrolling down to the GitHub Pages section
 5. Picking Master Branch from the "Source" drop-down menu in Github Pages (changing from the default "none" to master branch)
 6. Awaiting for the page to be refreshed and website to be deployed - this happens automatically when step 5 is actioned
 7. Scrolling back down to the GitHub Pages section to check/retrieve the link of newly deployed website